Probability distributions and random variables#

 ordinal = dist.OrderedLogistic(logits, cutpoints)

-# Sample from the OrderedLogistic distribution
+# sample from the OrderedLogistic distribution

 ordinal = dist.OrderedLogistic(logits, cutpoints)